 They can be visited at Laugavegur 20b (right beside Gló) in Reykjavik’s city center, or at any of the other locations mentioned on their site.
 You can check out their Facebook page or their website for more information, although it is all in Icelandic.[bctt tweet=”A vegan and vegetarian guide to Reykjavik, Iceland #travel @visitreykjavik” username=”megancstarr”]

 Lemon is a juice bar in Reykjavik that opened in 2013.
 After days of road tripping around Iceland’s south coast, I was in desperate need of nutrients (Iceland’s countryside offers a vast array of gas station food and small diners) and this place was my savior upon arrival into the capital city.
 And it was actually the very first place I went once we arrived!
+It is perfect for solo travelers or those traveling Iceland with kids who want to get some nice energy to keep up with a hectic Iceland schedule.

 Lemon offers a variety of juices, smoothies, salads, and other small dishes to customers.
 My favorite juice was ‘Dazed’, which was a mixture of apple, mint, and ginger, and I highly recommend it to anyone needing a quick detox when in Reykjavik!